FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

 As a user (participant or speaker):
 * As a user, I want to register my account, so that I can access the system;
 * As a user, I want to log in to my account, so that I can access the system;
-* As a user, I want to log out to my account, so that I can terminate my session;
+* As a user, I want to log out my account, so that I can terminate my session;
-* As a user, I can request a password reminder so that I can log in if I forget mine.
+* As a user, I can request a password reminder so that I can log in if I forget mine;
 * As a user, I want to edit my account, so that I can update my personal information;
 * As a user, I want to see the list of available conferences, so that I can choose one;
 * As a user, I want to choose chatrooms dedicated to my favorite topics, so that I can discuss about them;